Annali95/mpcs52553-final/README.md

 .
 You can view articles in your group.
 .
 You can post private articles.(Other users need to answer your secret questions to see your post.)
 .
 You can like an articles.
+.
+You can use chart to see google chart.

 For admin:
+e-mail:admin
+password:password
 .
 You can login/out
 .
 You can create a group.
 .
 You can delete a group.